-Mark Ireland joined the NHS Innovation Accelerator in June 2018, replacing Malcolm Harrison as the representative Fellow for the Severe Sore Throat Test-and-Treat (SSTTT) innovation.
+Mark joined the NHS Innovation Accelerator in 2018, replacing Malcolm Harrison as the representative Fellow for the Severe Sore Throat Test-and-Treat (SSTTT) innovation, which was supported by the NIA from 2016-2019.

 Mark completed his preregistration training at the Oxford Radcliffe Hospital.
 In 1996, he joined Moss Pharmacy as pharmacy manager in the rural area of Mablethorpe, Lincolnshire.
 He went on to have a variety of roles in Alliance Pharmacy (formerly Moss Pharmacy) including professional training and Area Manager for the Isle of Wight, New Forest, Southampton and Portsmouth.